umd-mith/ferguson-analysis/README.md

 and Ed Summers at the University of Maryland.

-Unfortunately Twitter's terms of service do not currently allow the four datasets used in this study to be made publicly available.
+Unfortunately Twitter's terms of service do not currently allow the five datasets used in this study to be made publicly available.
 They do however let 3rd parties distribute datasets of tweet IDs.
 This repository includes the tweet identifiers for 31,689,607 tweets from 5 time periods.
 Each one was obtained by either search the Twitter API for the word `ferguson`